The Time of the Dark

 The Time of the Dark is a novel by Barbara Hambly published in 1982.
-First part of The Darwath Trilogy.
+It is the first volume of The Darwath Trilogy.

 Plot summary

-The Time of the Dark is the first of a three part series of novels set in Darwath, a mystical realm located near to ours across the Void.
-In this novel, the wizard Ingold Inglorion recruits two people from our world - Rudy Solis and Gil Patterson - to help him in his battles against the Dark, a powerful race bent on destroying or enslaving all of mankind.
+The Time of the Dark is the first of a three-part series of novels set in Darwath, a mystical realm located near to ours across the Void.
+In this novel, the wizard Ingold Inglorion recruits two people from our world – Rudy Solis and Gil Patterson – to help him in his battles against the Dark, a powerful race bent on destroying or enslaving all of mankind.

-Chapter Outline
+Chapter outline

 Chapter one: Gil meets Ingold, who has crossed the Void to find a place to stay while crossing worlds with the Prince.

 Chapter two: Rudy's car breaks down and he finds the shack, then Ingold, then Gil.

 Chapter three: Gil starts to drive Rudy back, but realizes that they've been sent away to keep them safe.
 The Dark attacks the shack.

 Chapter four: They flee to Darwath, and find a nation in tatters in Karst.

 Chapter five: Gil travels with Ingold to Gae to recover food from the ruined city.
 Ingold is stopped from descending the stairs of the Dark too far.
 Ingold is arrested.

-Chapter six: Rudy wanders through Karst and finds Tir - and the Queen.
+Chapter six: Rudy wanders through Karst and finds Tir - and the queen.
 The Dark come to Karst.

 Chapter seven: Chaos in Karst as the Dark attacks.
 Rudy and Alde race to save Tir.
 Ingold is broken out of jail in time to save all.

-Chapter eight: Rudy discovers that Alde is the Queen.
+Chapter eight: Rudy discovers that Alde is the queen.
 Gil and Rudy cannot go home.
 Ingold describes the Nest of the Dark.
 Gil is offered a job.

-Chapter nine: Rudy visits the Queen.
+Chapter nine: Rudy visits the queen.